 From the 1860s it became increasingly common for the event to be a social event attended by old scholars, many of whom wanted to ascend the tower to hear the singing.
 Tickets were introduced to limit the numbers, but in 1869 there were said to have been at least 200 on the tower.

-The hymn, Te Deum Patrem colimus, was written by organist and choirmaster (1665-1686), Benjamin Rogers and was regularly used in the college as its ‘after grace’ (the words thought to be written by Thomas Smith, Fellow of the college from 1666-1692).
+The hymn, Te Deum Patrem colimus, was written by organist and choirmaster (1665-86), Benjamin Rogers and was regularly used in the college as its ‘after grace’ (the words thought to be written by Thomas Smith, Fellow of the college from 1666-92).
 It is unclear when this was added to the ceremony.
-Dr Routh, President from 1791-1854, suggested it had previously been accidentally introduced, when only the organist and choir had showed up.
-The organist supposedly made them sing the hymn.
-Nevertheless, it wasn’t until around the 1790s that it assumed a more central role in the proceedings.
+Dr Routh, President from 1791-1854, suggested it had previously been accidentally introduced, when only the choir and the organist showed up.
+The latter supposedly made them sing the hymn, although it wasn’t until around the 1790s that it assumed a more central role in the proceedings.

 A town or gown event?

-Oxford has a long history of tensions between town and gown.
-There was certainly a degree of antagonism between the sides when it came to May Morning, as can be seen not only by the egg-throwing, but also the townsfolk using May horns to try and drown out the proceedings on the tower.
-Horns were being used from at least the eighteenth century, although it was not until the nineteenth century that they were used in a more confrontational manner.
-By the end of the Victorian period this horn blowing was dying out, partly because of the efforts by police to keep them quiet.
-By this point the event was also associated with many other additional activities like Jack-in-the-Greens, children with garlands (and other attempts to solicit money), and some companies parading decorated horse and carts around the area.
-The festival was certainly very popular by this point and a number of newspapers mentioned its growing prowess.
+Oxford has a long history of tensions between town and gown and there was certainly a degree of antagonism between the sides when it came to May Morning.
+Not only was there some egg-throwing on occasion, but there was a period when the townsfolk used May horns to try and drown out the proceedings on the tower.
+The latter were being used from at least the eighteenth century, although it was not until the nineteenth century that they were used in a more confrontational manner.
+The practice appears to have been dying out by the end of the Victorian period, though, partly because the police tried to clamp down on their use.
+By that point, the event had become associated with other forms of revelry, like Jack-in-the-Greens, children wearing garlands – one of a variety of ways to solicit money – and companies parading decorated horse and carts around the area.
+Indeed, a number of newspapers commented that the widening range of pastimes connected with May Morning was testament to the growing popularity and prowess of the festival.